About the Council

 • Environment, Climate Change and Operations: Councillor Alan Quinn

-• Finance and Communities: Councillor Richard Gold
+• Finance and Transformation: Councillor Sean Thorpe

-• Culture and Economy: Councillor Charlotte Morris
+• Culture Economy and Skills: Councillor Charlotte Morris

 • Corporate Affairs and HR: Councillor Tahir Rafiq